 How long does depression last?

-In terms of a single episode of depression the answer is that, left untreated, the worst symptoms of depression usually lift after around four to six months.
-But depression does vary in nature and severity, and treatment (medication and/or cognitive therapy, for example) can speed the process of recovery significantly and may protect against further episodes down the road.
+In terms of a single major depressive episode, the typical length is four to eight months.
+But depression does vary in nature and severity, and treatment (medication and/or evidence-based therapy, for example) can speed the process of recovery significantly and may protect against further episodes down the road.

 Does depression return?